jaylingelbach/AbandonedHobby/recap.md

 - A new ensureCartSessionCookie function was added to middleware to create and set a persistent cart session cookie with one-year expiration when absent.
 The middleware now invokes this function alongside device ID cookie operations across relevant code paths.

+## New Features

+- Public Cart collection added, enabling cart data to be exposed and used in the frontend.
+- Persistent cart session cookie created to keep carts across visits (1-year persistence, secure defaults).

+## Documentation

+- Updated docs describing cart session behavior and how it interacts with device/session cookies.

+## Chores

+- Ensured session cookie is set reliably alongside existing device cookies.

 ## File changes

 ### Cart Session Cookie Handler